Worcester State Hospital

 20th Century History

 New buildings continued to be constructed at the hospital through out the early parts of the 20th century.
 The large Kirkbride building reminded in use until a massive fire engulfed the building on July 22, 1991.
 The fire destroyed almost the entire building with exception of the right most wing and the administration building.
 The burned sections were bulldozed and the extra stone was used to seal up the gaping holes left by the connections to the still remaining sections.
 After the fire patients were moved to other buildings on the campus and the hospital continued to operate.
 In 2004 a proposal to build a new hospital was put into the works.
 In 2008, there were plans to film the movie Shutter Island on the grounds of the hospital, but because of the pending demolition and construction of the new hospital, filming was not approved and instead took place at Medfield State Hospital.
-In 2008 the remaining remaining wing of the Kirkbride was demolished to make room for the new hospital.
-No official plans have been confirmed to preserve the remaining administration section.
+In 2008 the remaining remaining wing of the Kirkbride was demolished to make room for the new hospital. the remaining administration section was demolished but the bricks were used to make a clock tower as a memorial.

 In May 2009, Worcester saw the funds approved for the construction of a new Worcester State Hospital.
-Since May, a multitude of progress has been made on this $302 million project, and is estimated to be completed in March 2012.
 A new 320-bed psychiatric hospital serving individuals from all parts of the Commonwealth is now in construction.
 The innovative design will provide an environment of care that maximizes the effectiveness of clinical and rehabilitation staff, allowing the facility to operate at an optimum ratio of staff to patients.
 The building’s plan will reflect the stages of recovery: by using familiar environments, ranging from “house” to “neighborhood” to “downtown.”
 A secure facility, outdoor courts relate to each living unit, and the “downtown” surrounds a central “village green” shared by all.
 The low-rise scale will serve to emphasize the residential character, and minimize the stigma attached to psychiatric facilities.
 This new facility will enable DMH to close two antiquated facilities, parts of which date to the 19th century, thereby dramatically reducing future operating and capital expenses.
 With the significant advances in the field of psychiatric care, which are reducing the number of people who need long term care, this building may become the central psychiatric care facility for the entire state.

 - Designer: Ellenzweig Associates, Inc.